sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 We are going to test all the "reuse" combinaisons and play with the size of the data to serialize/deserialize at once, and see the impact of the `bufferSize`.

-- `binaryEncoder` and `directBinaryEncoder`: with and without encoder reuse, 1/10/1000 records.
+- `binaryEncoder` and `directBinaryEncoder`: with and without encoder reuse, with 1/10/1000 records.
-- `binaryDecoder` and `directBinaryDecoder`: with and without decoder reuse, with and without record reuse, 1/10/1000 records.
+- `binaryDecoder` and `directBinaryDecoder`: with and without decoder reuse, with and without record reuse, with 1/10/1000 records.

-We will use a 80-Strings-containing-10-digits-each record in all cases.
+We will use a 80-Strings-containing-10-digits-each record as a fixture to serialize/deserialize.

 Note that Strings are slower to handle than Doubles for instance.
 80x-Doubles records offer ~20% more throughput than 80x-Strings records.{.info}

-## JMH Results
+## Benchmarks Results

 ### Encoders

 As previously said, we are going to test:
 - `binaryEncoder` and `directBinaryEncoder`: with and without encoder reuse, 1/10/1000 records.

-This represents 12 tests, and they look like this:
+This represents 12 tests (2 * 2 * 3), and they look like this (with JMH):

 ```scala
 @Benchmark @Fork(2)